 - B. The public purpose of the State's acquisition of Waiahole Valley was to preserve the rural, agricultural nature of the valley.
-From a practical standpoint, the purchase prevented the displacement of many long-time residents and farmers. - C. Although notable for its historical role in preventing the urbanization of valleys along Oahu's windward coast beyond Kaneohe and Heeia, the ownership and management of Waiahole Valley for the direct benefit of just over 100 households have long been a substantial burden on the State's approximately 600,000 individual taxpayers. - The Marks Acquisition was funded using the Dwelling Unit Revolving Fund (DURF) which, at the time, was administered by the Hawaii Housing Authority (HHA, a predecessor to HHFDC).
+From a practical standpoint, the purchase prevented the displacement of many long-time residents and farmers. - C. Although notable for its historical role in preventing the urbanization of valleys along Oahu's windward coast beyond Kaneohe and Heeia, the ownership and management of Waiahole Valley for the direct benefit of just over 100 households have long been a substantial burden on the State's approximately 600,000 individual taxpayers. - 1.
+The Marks Acquisition was funded using the Dwelling Unit Revolving Fund (DURF) which, at the time, was administered by the Hawaii Housing Authority (HHA, a predecessor to HHFDC).
 In an attempt to recoup some or all of the unanticipated \$6 million DURF cash outlay, HHA developed six concepts for post-acquisition development of the valley ranging from "almost status quo" to a possible maximum concept of 300 new residences, expanded commercial activity, and a campground site. - a.
 The community successfully fought against development Concepts B through F. Concept A (the "almost status quo" plan) was implemented, and the DURF funds were never recovered. - b.
 Subsequent Capital Improvement Project investments for infrastructure improvements cost the State approximately \$18 million.
 Additionally, a total of \$11.4 million was charged to the project for General Obligation Bond interest through June 30, 2003, when the bonds were retired. - c.
-In addition to their substantial historical investments, taxpayers will soon be required to pay for improvements to the existing potable-water system that is approaching the end of its useful life.
+In addition to their substantial historical investments, taxpayers will soon be required to pay for improvements to the existing potable-water system that is beyond its useful life.
 These improvements are estimated to cost \$20 million to \$25 million. - d.
 Finally, on a pro forma basis, DURF subsidizes the valley's operation at a cost of approximately \$1.1 million per year.
-Annual revenues from HHFDC's 93 ground leases, water-service charges from its 115 portable-water system customers, and various other fees cover only about \$300,000 of the State's approximately \$1.4 million in total annual operating expenses. - D. Lease Portfolio Overview - 1.
-Waiahole residents and farmers paid nominal land rents for approximately two decades while infrastructure improvements were completed and ground lease terms were negotiated between HHFDC predecessor, Housing Finance and Development Corporation (HFDC), and the former Marks tenants.
+Annual revenues from HHFDC's 93 ground leases, water-service charges from its 115 portable-water system customers, and various other fees cover only about \$300,000 of the State's approximately \$1.4 million in total annual operating expenses.

+D. Lease Portfolio Overview

+- 1. Waiahole residents and farmers paid nominal land rents for approximately two decades while infrastructure improvements were completed and ground lease terms were negotiated between HHFDC predecessor, Housing Finance and Development Corporation (HFDC), and the former Marks tenants. - 2.
+Finally, in 1998, 55-year ground leases between HFDC and former Marks tenants were executed.
+Pursuant to a land exchange approved by the